 SECTION 9-625.
-REMEDIES FOR SECURED PARTY'S FAILURE TO

-COMPLY WITH ARTICLE.
+REMEDIES FOR SECURED PARTY'S FAILURE TO COMPLY WITH ARTICLE.

-- (c) [Persons entitled to recover damages; statutory damages in consumer-goods - transaction if collateral is consumer goods.]
-Except as otherwise provided in Section 9-628: - (1) a person that, at the time of the failure, was a debtor, was an obligor, or held a security interest in or other lien on the collateral may recover damages under subsection (b) for its loss; and - 38 (2) if the collateral is consumer goods, a person that was a debtor or a secondary
+- (c) [Persons entitled to recover damages; statutory damages in consumer-goods transaction if collateral is consumer goods.]
+Except as otherwise provided in Section 9-628: - (1) a person that, at the time of the failure, was a debtor, was an obligor, or held a security interest in or other lien on the collateral may recover damages under subsection (b) for its loss; and - (2) if the collateral is consumer goods, a person that was a debtor or a secondary obligor at the time a secured party failed to comply with this part may recover for that failure in any event an amount not less than the credit service charge plus 10 percent of the principal amount of the obligation or the time-price differential plus 10 percent of the cash price.

-1 obligor at the time a secured party failed to comply with this part may recover for that failure in 2 any event an amount not less than the credit service charge plus 10 percent of the principal 3 amount of the obligation or the time-price differential plus 10 percent of the cash price.
-4 5 6 7 8 9 10 11 Reporter's Note The heading for subsection (c) would be conformed to the text.
-Article 9 includes headings for the subsections as an aid to readers.
-Unlike section captions, which are part of the UCC, see Section 1-107, subsection headings are not a part of the official text itself.
-12 SECTION 9-706.
-WHEN INITIAL FINANCING STATEMENT SUFFICES TO 13 CONTINUE EFFECTIVENESS OF FINANCING STATEMENT.
-14 (a) [Initial financing statement in lieu of continuation statement.]
-The filing of an 15 initial financing statement in the office specified in Section 9-501 continues the effectiveness of 16 a financing statement filed before this [Act] takes effect if: 17 (1) the filing of an initial financing statement in that office would be effective to 18 perfect a security interest under this [Act]; 19 (2) the pre-effective-date financing statement was filed in an office in another 20 State or another office in this State; and 21 (3) the initial financing statement satisfies subsection (c).
-22 23 (c) [Requirements for initial financing statement under subsection (a).]
-To be 24 effective for purposes of subsection (a), an initial financing statement must: 25 (1) satisfy the requirements of Part 5 for an initial financing statement; 26 (2) identify the pre-effective-date financing statement by indicating the office in 27 which the financing statement was filed and providing the dates of filing and file numbers, if
+SECTION 9-706.
+WHEN INITIAL FINANCING STATEMENT SUFFICES TO CONTINUE EFFECTIVENESS OF FINANCING STATEMENT.

+- (a) [Initial financing statement in lieu of continuation statement.]
+The filing of an initial financing statement in the office specified in Section 9-501 continues the effectiveness of a financing statement filed before this [Act] takes effect if: - (1) the filing of an initial financing statement in that office would be effective to perfect a security interest under this [Act]; - (2) the pre-effective-date financing statement was filed in an office in another State or another office in this State; and

+(3) the initial financing statement satisfies subsection (c).

+- (c) [Requirements for initial financing statement under subsection (a).]
+To be effective for purposes of subsection (a), an initial financing statement must: - (1) satisfy the requirements of Part 5 for an initial financing statement; - (2) identify the pre-effective-date financing statement by indicating the office in which the financing statement was filed and providing the dates of filing and file numbers, if any, of the financing statement and of the most recent continuation statement filed with respect to the financing statement; and - (3) indicate that the pre-effective-date financing statement remains effective.